Ruin0x11/OpenNefia/docs/ARCHITECTURE.md

 Generally speaking, when you think of `api/`, you should think of "a collection of functions that only reads from or writes to the state you pass in, and preferably doesn't mutate any state at all."
 When writing new code in OpenNefia, it's a good idea not to do things like ask for the current global map in the logic you write, since global state can become ambiguous at times (like when the player is entering a new map).
 Instead, you should do things like ask a character object passed as an argument to your function for the map they're currently living in, and use that in your computations instead.

-Also, when wanting to implement some new game logic, it's also preferable to create API modules that are called inside event callbacks instead of using stateful class instances.
+Also, when wanting to implement some new game logic, it's preferable to create API modules that are called inside event callbacks instead of using stateful class instances.
 Classes in OpenNefia work best when used inside the UI subsystem, where nearly everything is already OO-based.

 ### `src/api/Draw.lua`